-How to Buy a Short Sale When the Price is Too High
+How to Buy a Short Sale When the Price Is Too High

 But a short sale seller must sell.
 Plus, the short sale bank has already approved the short sale.
 If the bank wants to close the transaction, and at this point most banks do, the bank will lower the sales price to match the buyer's appraisal.
-Because the next buyer, if the bank were to say no, is likely to get the same or similar appraisal.